U.S. Route 30 in Ohio

 The first transportation route along US 30 in the state was the Lincoln Highway.
 In the early 1920s, the corridor was two different state routes in the initial state route system.
-When the United States Numbered Highway System was first designated on November 11, 1926, the new US 30 replaced the other designations along its route.
+When the U.S. Numbered Highway System was first designated on November 11, 1926, the new US 30 replaced the other designations along its route.
 Since creation, the road has been moved and realigned several times.
 Starting in the early 1950s, various sections were upgraded to freeways, bypassing several cities and villages in the area.
 Future improvements to the route of US 30 includes a proposed easterly extension of the four-lane divided highway from Canton to State Route 11 (SR 11), near Lisbon.

 Route description

 US 30 runs for 245.69 mi through northern Ohio.
 Between the Indiana state line and Canton, US 30 is a divided highway, with sections of freeway between Van Wert and Delphos; Upper Sandusky and Mansfield; around Wooster; and a final section in the area of Massillon and Canton.
 Like other state routes, it is maintained by the Ohio Department of Transportation (ODOT).
 All of US 30 in the state has been listed on the National Highway System.

 The portion of US 30 within Hancock County is designated the "Congressman Michael G. Oxley Memorial Highway", in honor of the late former U.S. representative, who was born in and represented that area of Ohio.